edwardshturman/site/app/projects/number-chart.md

   alt="Stephen and I up at 8pm, and some screenshots of tweets teasing the launch" />

-It felt great to see Dashboard view & Number Chart so well received!
+Through building out Number Chart & Dashboard view, I kept our [Notion Ambassadors](https://notion.notion.site/notion-ambassador-program) up to date.
+I had a lot of fun iterating with their feedback!
+They were excited about Number Chart & made some great launch content :)

 <Media
+  src="/assets/number-chart-ambs.jpg"
+  alt="Notion Ambassadors hyped about Number Chart"
+/>

+[And we shipped!](https://x.com/notionhq/status/2031411939667259770) It felt great to see both Dashboard view & Number Chart so well received by many teams & the community on socials.

+<Media
   src="/assets/dashboard-view-number-chart-reception.jpg"
   alt="Tweets of Dashboard view & Number Chart launch, plus internal Slack hype" />

-In just two weeks after launch, **users created over 100,000 Number Charts!**

-<Media
-  src="/assets/number-chart-usage.jpg"
-  alt="Number Chart usage stats"
-/>

 ## Side quests